University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 ## 1.1 Practical Overview

-Consider the following scenario: Three patients (Table 1) have developed serious bloodstream infections caused by the bacterium *Burkholderia pseudomallei*.
+Consider the following scenario: Three patients (Table 1) have developed serious bloodstream infections caused by the bacterium *Burkholderia pseudomallei* (a soil bacterium that is found in the north of Australia that causes the serious infectious disease melioidosis).
 Despite receiving first-line antibiotic therapy with meropenem, all patients have failed to respond to treatment.

 Whole-genome sequencing (WGS) was performed on the initial bacterial isolates (we often call this the primary isolate) collected from each patient prior to antibiotic exposure, as well as on subsequent isolates (we call this a secondary isolate) obtained after treatment had commenced.
 These secondary isolates were found to be resistant to meropenem, indicating the emergence of antibiotic resistance during therapy.